Military & Defense Sector

-As the second largest public employer in Washington employing 112,560 active duty, reserve, guard and civilian personnel, home to over 540,000 veterans including 71,000 retirees and 88,674 military families; Washington’s military and defense community supports over $13 billion dollars in annual procurement supported by over 1,900 businesses across the state, representing nearly 3% of the state’s GDP.
+As the second largest public employer in Washington employing more than 127,000 active duty, reserve, guard and civilian personnel, home to over 540,000 veterans including 71,000 retirees and 88,674 military families; Washington’s military and defense community supports over $13 billion dollars in annual procurement supported by nearly 2,000 businesses across the state, representing nearly 3% of the state’s GDP.

 What’s next for Washington State's Military & Defense sector: